The world in one city

 Ottawa is a versatile location.
 We have it all—the big city, small towns, American and European architecture, rugged outdoors and the ability to travel back in time in historic districts.
 Office towers, grand homes, gothic revival architecture and working-class streets are all part of our impressive location roster.
 We even have locations that can stand in for the Middle East.

 The best part is you can access multiple locations in a single day.
 Ottawa puts more than 4,700 square kilometers (2,900 square miles) of urban, suburban, rural and wild spaces within an easy drive of downtown.

-Did you know that the Ontario Media Development Corporation has comprehensive photos and contact details for over 200 Ottawa filming locations, including private residences, bars, restaurants, museums, parks and more at their Digital Photo Library?
-Start browsing now to find your perfect spot – you can sign up for FREE access here.
+Visit our Flickr collections to see all the different looks you can find in Ottawa!
+For additional filming locations, visit the Ontario Media Development Corporation's website for comprehensive photos and contact details for over 200 Ottawa locations, including private residences, bars, restaurants, museums, parks and more.
+Start browsing now to find your perfect spot - you can sign up for FREE access here.

 With a regional population of more than 1.2 million people, Ottawa has a dense downtown core that can stand in for an American city.
 There are also architectural elements that look European, including a canal and lock system, and gothic revival buildings.
 There are myriad neighbourhoods that offer everything from grand homes on tree-lined avenues, to trendy urban living and tougher gritty alternatives.
 Ottawa’s more than 850 parks also mean that green space is never far away.

 Ottawa is part of the Ottawa Valley, which features historic towns and beautiful farmland.
 Access to filming in charming villages and farms can be arranged through the Ottawa Film Office.